AdrianAntico/AdrianAntico/README.md

 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Education: I have a BS degree in Actuarial Science with Minors in Finance, Economics, and Philosophy;
 - 📫 How to reach me: adrianantico@gmail.com;
+- ⚡ Fun fact: My brother took the photo to the right michaelantico@yahoo.com;

 **Languages and Tools:**